Living and Working in Dubai: Expat Statistics, Costs & Jobs 2026

 Although average income is slightly lower, the cost of living in Dubai vs London is generally lower.
 There are exceptions, particularly when purchasing alcohol or communications (such as mobile phone contracts or internet services).
 Still, overall consumer prices are 20.6% lower in Dubai than in London, or 20.8% lower when taking rent into consideration (which is 21.1% lower overall in Dubai).

-Eating is more affordable, with restaurant prices 27.6% lower and grocery prices 20.1% lower in Dubai.
-Local purchasing power is 24.3% higher per the average wage in Dubai when compared to London.
+Eating is more affordable, with restaurant prices 54% lower.
+Grocery prices are generally lower in Dubai, with a loaf of bread 35% cheaper in Dubai and bottled water 62% more affordable.
+Local purchasing power is 13.8% higher per the average wage in Dubai when compared to London.

 Dubai is rapidly growing in sectors such as finance, tourism and technology, and offers a number of job opportunities for skilled professionals across these and various other industries.

-Before working in Dubai, teachers must gain a license to teach in the UAE, and must also have a good conduct license from a previous employer.
+Before working in Dubai, teachers must gain a licence to teach in the UAE and a good conduct licence from a previous employer.
 Experience of working in the UK curriculum and specialist knowledge of a specific subject are also assets that are highly valued in Dubai schools.
-Language academies and international schools, in particular, can provide opportunities for English-speaking teachers in Dubai.
+If you're considering moving to Dubai, you can browse the latest teaching jobs in Dubai currently available at international schools.

 Due to a flourishing financial sector and a growing number of businesses operating out of the emirate, there is an increasing demand for those with accounting experience.
 Professional qualifications (ACCA or CIMA), knowledge of international financial regulations, and expertise in working with cultural differences are all skills that are in demand.